The Coverage provided by Michigan Condo Insurance

-Michigan condo insurance may be needed if you are buying a condominium in Michigan.
+You need Michigan condo insurance if you are buying a condominium in Michigan.

 Talk to your agent to make sure that you have adequate coverage for your home and belongings.
-Mortgage companies are starting to require condo insurance with coverage on condos at least 20% of their mortgage.
+Mortgage companies will require condo insurance with coverage on condos at least 20% of your mortgage.

 Two Things on Michigan Condo policy that affects coverage: